flutter/website/src/development/platform-integration/ios/apple-frameworks.md

-In Flutter, to access the camera, you'll use the same [`image_picker`][] plugin that was referenced above.
+In Flutter, to access the camera, you'll use the same [`image_picker`][] plugin that was used for accessing the photo library.
 The code will look similar, only now the `source` for `pickImage` is the camera.

 ### In-app purchases
 In Swift and Objective-c, you use `StoreKit` to offer in-app purchases.

-In Flutter, you can support in-app purchases through the Google Play store on Android and the
+You can support in-app purchases by using the [`in_app_purchase`][] plugin, which supports both Google Play Store on
-Apple App Store on iOS by using the [`in_app_purchase`][] plugin.
+Android and Apple App Store on iOS

 ### Payment processing
 In Swift and Objective-C, you use `PassKit` to process